LibreOffice/core/uui/README.md

+# Interaction handler for ucb and more

-Contains an Interaction Handler for the [[ucb]] and other uses.
+Contains an Interaction Handler for the "ucb" and other uses.
 Works via VCL.